129 Curtis Road

 Frequently asked questions

-What is the size of the land that the house at 129 Curtis Road sits on?
+What are the main features of the residence at 129 Curtis Road?

-How far is the property from popular local attractions like the Glow‑Worm Caves?
+How far is the property from local amenities such as schools and the library?

-What climate can residents expect on Tamborine Mountain?
+What is the climate like on Tamborine Mountain?

-How is road access to the property ensured during adverse conditions?
+How is road access to the plateau ensured during emergencies?